105 amendment of indian constitution

 4. Supreme Court Judgment in Maratha Quota Case (2021)

-- Significance: Demonstrated the need for the 105th Amendment to restore states’ powers.
+• Significance: Demonstrated the need for the 105 Amendment of Indian constitution to restore states’ powers.

 7. Presidential Assent (2021)

-- Event: President gave assent, making it official.
+• Event: The President gave assent, making it official.

 Key Highlights of 105 Amendment of Indian Constitution

-In 2021, the 105 Amendment of Indian Constitution came into use.
+The 105th Amendment to the Indian Constitution came into use in 2021.
 It was part of the 127th Constitutional Amendment Bill.
-Below is a discussion of some of the most important points of the 105 Amendment of Indian Constitution.
+Below is a discussion of some of its most essential points.

-- The 102nd Amendment Act of 2018 gave the National Commission for Backward Classes (NCBC) constitutional status by stating that the President and Central Government will maintain the list of Backward Classes, which the states eventually lost their authority to maintain.
+• The 102nd Amendment Act of 2018 gave the National Commission for Backward Classes (NCBC) constitutional status by stating that the President and central government would maintain the list of Backward Classes, which the states eventually lost their authority to hold.

-- Following that, the 105th amendment was passed, restoring the state government’s jurisdiction to identify socially and economically disadvantaged groups.
+• Following that, the 105th Amendment to the Indian Constitution was passed, restoring the state government’s jurisdiction to identify socially and economically disadvantaged groups.

-- Article 338 B and Article 342 A, which gave NCBC constitutional status and the Central Government the power to maintain the OBC list, were added by the 102nd Amendment.
+• The 102nd Amendment added Article 338 B and Article 342 A, which gave NCBC constitutional status and the Central Government the power to maintain the OBC list.

 Role of Maratha Quota Case in Bringing 105 Constitutional Amendment Act